How to contact us

 Bathing

-Having a shower is advised because it is safer due to the risk of drowning if a seizure occurs while in the bath.
+It is advised that having a shower is safer due to the risk of drowning if a seizure occurs whilst in the bath.
 Always leave the door unlocked and if able keep the door open.
-Consider changing your bathroom door so that it opens outwards and would allow access if needed.
-It is advisable that risk assessments and safety plans are in place for those people being supported in commissioned services or services within the home.
+Consider changing your bathroom door so that it opens outwards and allows access if needed.
+Risk assessments and safety plans should be in place for those people being supported in commissioned services or services within the home.
+You may be entitled to a disabled facilities grant to help you adapt your home.
+Find out more and refer yourself.

 Driving

 Epilepsy Action Helpline 0808 800 5050 is an excellent resource for general driving questions.
-Please also refer to the GOV.UK website for more information about regulations relating to driving and epilepsy, including information about applying for your driving licence.
+Please also refer to the GOV.UK website for all DVLA driving regulations regarding epilepsy.
+If you are informed not to drive, it is your responsibility to notify the DVLA and voluntarily surrender your driving license.

-If you are having difficulties with a delay after applying for your licence please contact the DVLA direct on 0300 790 6801 or online.
+For information on how to apply for your driving license please see the website above, or if you are having difficulties with a delay after applying for your licence, please contact the DVLA directly on 0300 790 6801 or online.

-If you need to enquire about DVLA forms that are with your neurologist, please contact their secretary on the number on the front of this care plan.
-Unfortunately, Epilepsy nurses are not involved in the DVLA process.
+If you need to enquire about DVLA forms sent to your neurologist, please contact their secretary.
+Epilepsy nurses are not involved in the DVLA process.

 Work/school/college/university

-If colleagues and friends are aware of your epilepsy diagnosis they can support you if you have a seizure: What to do when someone has a seizure.
+Make sure colleagues and friends are aware of your epilepsy diagnosis, they can support you in the event you have a seizure: What to do when someone has a seizure.

-Access to Work Scheme – contact Jobcentre Plus or visit GOV.UK for more information.
+- Access to Work Scheme – contact Jobcentre Plus or see here for more information.
 Reasonable adjustments are required first.

 Osteoporosis

 It is important to ensure adequate calcium and vitamin D within your diet.
-Please refer to Epilepsy Action's resources on Osteoporosis and Epilepsy for more information.
+Please check the Epilepsy Action website for more information.
 Some epilepsy medications can increase the risk of fractures because they interfere with Vitamin D metabolism.
-Patients can undertake an NHS quiz to assess their risk of osteoporosis.
-Please discuss this with your GP if you have concerns.
+You can take an NHS quiz to assess your risk of osteoporosis.
+Please discuss with your GP if you have concerns.

 Benefits